harshad-sasane/Slips/README.md

 This repository is my **personal, exam-oriented storage** for all **BCA (Sem-1) HTML & Web Designing practical slips**.

 It is structured for **fast revision, clean backup, and easy rewriting in the practical exam**.
-## JavaScript Policy

-- General JS practice kept in `js_assi/`
-- Slip-wise JS added only after it is taught in class
-- Until then, HTML-only solutions are treated as valid

----

 ## Quick Index

 ### JavaScript Assignments
 - [js_assi](./js_assi)
   - [age_checker](./js_assi/age_checker/index.html)
   - [alphabet_display](./js_assi/alphabet_display/index.html)